 Does It Make Sense To Use Marijuana Prior To An Appointment?

 No. If you are anxious about your dental appointment, communicate your worries to your dentist.
-The dentist can use laughing gas or IV sedation to keep you calm and pain-free.
+The dentist can use nitrous oxide or IV sedation to keep you calm and pain-free.
 If you were to smoke marijuana prior to your appointment, you would end up with a dry mouth that would heighten the chances of cavity formation, teeth staining, and gum disease.

 Kids typically start losing their baby teeth between 6-8 years of age.
 These teeth usually fall out in the order that they erupted.

 When Should I Replace My Toothbrush?